Decentraland is one of the pioneers of the metaverse on Ethereum. Here is a summary of its history and evolution!

 To achieve this, Decentraland opened the discussion space, Agora on July 4.
 Initially this was open to the communities belonging to Districts in order to facilitate communication and decision-making, mainly around the design of the SDK and management of the “Districts”.
 It took almost 4 more months for Agora to be open to all Decentraland users.

-To conclude 2018, a second sale of 9331 LAND took place on December 10.
+To conclude 2018, the second Decentraland sale of 9331 LAND took place on December 10.
 These plots were not created out of nothing but were not distributed during the initial presale.
 It was certainly enough to end the year in style before being able to open the metaverse up to everyone!

 At the end of this first year, 38 ‘Districts’ were active to begin in 2019.
 Nineteen of them were then later dissolved, mainly due to lack of activity.
 This dissolution of Districts resulted in the refund of 1k MANA per contribution back to the original investors and then that LAND was transferred to the Community Reserve.